 Estate Planning, Trusts, Estates and Guardianship Administration, Elder Law, Corporation, Charitable and Tax-Exempt Organizations, Taxation

 Steve Dunegan devotes his practice primarily to estate and tax planning, elder law, asset protection planning, and trusts and estates, and often counsels clients on the problems of owning and transferring interests in closely held and family businesses.
 He is skilled in the various aspects of charitable gifts, including formulation of lifetime and testamentary gift programs to minimize tax and other costs of transferring family wealth among members of different generations.
 Mr. Dunegan is experienced in the areas of business succession planning, charitable planning and charitable trusts, estate and family wealth planning, Medicaid and VA benefits planning, foundations and other tax exempt organizations, pass-through taxation, planning for asset protection, prenuptial and postnuptial agreements, tax-exempt organizations, trusts, estates and guardianship administration and fiduciary litigation, and wills and trusts.
 He has been board certified in Wills, Trusts & Estates since 1991 and Tax Law since 2001 by The Florida Bar Board of Legal Specialization and Education.
-Mr. Dunegan has been selected for The Best Lawyers in America (from 2007-2018), listed in Florida for trusts and estates law, and selected by Super Lawyers magazine (2006-2017) for Florida for estate planning and probate, and tax law.
+Mr. Dunegan has been included in The Best Lawyers in America (from 2007-2021), listed in Florida for trusts and estates law and was named Lawyer of the Year in 2020.
+He has also been recognized by Super Lawyers magazine (2006-2021) for Florida for estate planning and probate, and tax law.
 He is a member of The Florida Bar (Elder Law Section; Real Property, Probate, and Trust Law Section), the Orange County Bar Association, the Central Florida Estate Planning Council (former Board Member), the Charitable Gift Planners of Central Florida (former President and Board Member), the Valencia Community College Legal Assisting Advisory Committee (member) and various other nonprofit advisory councils.
 Mr. Dunegan received his B.A. degree, magna cum laude, from the University of South Florida, his J.D. degree, magna cum laude, from Cornell Law School and his M.B.A. degree with a Finance concentration, summa cum laude, from Cornell University.

 Awards and Recognition